SimonLarsen/simonlarsen.github.io/pages/pandocs/index.md

     Mode 0  ___000___000___000___000___000___000________________000
     Mode 1  ____________________________________11111111111111_____

-The Mode Flag goes through the values 0, 2, and 3 at a cycle of about 109uS.
-0 is present about 48.6uS, 2 about 19uS, and 3 about 41uS.
+The Mode Flag goes through the values 0, 2, and 3 at a cycle of about 109 µs.
+0 is present about 48.6 µs, 2 about 19 µs, and 3 about 41 µs.
 This is interrupted every 16.6ms by the VBlank (1).
 The mode flag stays set at 1 for about 1.08 ms.

 Mode 0 is present between 201-207 clks, 2 about 77-83 clks, and 3 about 169-175 clks.
 A complete cycle through these states takes 456 clks.
 VBlank lasts 4560 clks.
 A complete screen refresh occurs every 70224 clks.)